icco/coffee_shop/docs/notes.md

  2. Talking over problems with other coders makes remembering things a whole lot easier
  3. I CAN NOW SAVE TO A FILE OF MY CHOICE.
 BYAHHHHH.

+## 8.28.10

+ I can now load and save files.
+Which is awesome.
+I still need to figure out how to do pagination and make the menu nice.
+After that, tabs would be great.